 The health and safety of our employees, our customers and their families is a high priority for Griffon.
 As of the date of this filing, all of Griffon's facilities are fully operational.
 We have implemented a variety of new policies and procedures, including additional cleaning, social distancing, staggered shifts and prohibiting or significantly restricting on-site visitors, to minimize the risk to our employees of contracting COVID-19.
-We manufacture a substantial majority of the products that we sell, with the majority of our manufacturing activities conducted in the United States.
-As a result, we have been able to mitigate the adverse impact of the COVID-19 pandemic on the global supply chain.
+In the United States, we manufacture a substantial majority of the products that we sell.
+While this helps mitigate the effects of global supplier and transportation disruptions, we are still impacted.

-During the quarter and through the date of this filing, all of our businesses have experienced normal or better order patterns compared with the same time period last year.
-Our supply chains have not experienced significant disruption, and at this time we do not anticipate any such significant disruption in the near term.
-Although many U.S. states lifted initial executive orders issued earlier in the 2020 calendar year requiring all workers to remain at home unless their work is critical, essential, or life-sustaining, some states and localities have recently put in place new restrictions regarding the operation of many types of businesses, or have tightened up restrictions already in place, in response to the recent worsening of the COVID-19 outbreak.
-Regardless, we believe that, based on the various standards published to date, the work our employees are performing are either critical, essential and/or life-sustaining for the following reasons: 1) Our Defense Electronics segment ("DE") is a defense and national security-related operation supporting the U.S. Government, with a portion of its business being directly with the U.S.

-Government; 2) HBP residential and commercial garage doors, rolling steel doors and related products that (a) provide protection and support for the efficient and safe movement of people, goods, and equipment in and out of residential and commercial facilities, (b) help prevent fires from spreading from one location to another, and (c) protect warehouses and homes, and their contents, from damage caused by strong weather events such as hurricanes and tornadoes; and 3) CPP tools and storage products provide critical support for the national infrastructure including construction, maintenance, manufacturing and natural disaster recovery, and is part of the essential supply base to many of its largest customers including Home Depot, Lowe's and Menards.
+During the nine months ended June 30, 2021 and through the date of this filing, all of our businesses have experienced normal or better order patterns compared with the same time period last year.
+Most U.S. states lifted initial executive orders issued during the 2020 calendar year requiring all workers to remain at home unless their work is critical, essential, or life-sustaining.
+Regardless, we believe that, based on the various standards published to date, the work our employees are performing are either critical, essential and/or life-sustaining for the following reasons: 1) Our Defense Electronics segment ("DE") is a defense and national security-related operation supporting the U.S. Government, with a portion of its business being directly with the U.S. Government; 2) HBP residential and commercial garage doors, rolling steel doors and related products that (a) provide protection and support for the efficient and safe movement of people, goods, and equipment in and out of residential and commercial facilities, (b) help prevent fires from spreading from one location to another, and (c) protect warehouses and homes, and their contents, from damage caused by strong weather events such as hurricanes and tornadoes; and 3) CPP tools and storage products provide critical support for the national infrastructure including construction, maintenance, manufacturing and natural disaster recovery, and is part of the essential supply base to many of its largest customers including Home Depot, Lowe's and Menards.
 Our AMES international facilities are currently fully operational, as they meet the applicable standards in their respective countries.

 Griffon believes it has adequate liquidity to invest in its existing businesses and execute its business plan, while managing its capital structure on both a short-term and long-term basis.
-In January 2020, Griffon increased total borrowing capacity under its revolving credit facility ("Credit Agreement") by \$50,000, to \$400,000 (of which \$369,807 was available at December 31, 2020), and extended maturity of the facility to 2025.
+In January 2020, Griffon increased total borrowing capacity under its revolving credit facility ("Credit Agreement") by \$50,000, to \$400,000 (of which \$362,218 was available at June 30, 2021), and extended maturity of the facility to 2025.
 In addition, the Credit Agreement has a \$100,000 accordion feature (subject to lender consent).
 In February 2020, Griffon refinanced \$850,000 of its \$1,000,000 of senior notes due 2022 with new 5.75% senior notes with a maturity of 2028, and in June 2020 refinanced the remaining \$150,000 under the same terms and indenture as the \$850,000 senior notes due 2028.
 In August 2020, we completed a public offering of 8,700,000 shares of our common stock for total net proceeds of \$178,165 (the "Public Offering"); a portion of these net proceeds were used to repay outstanding borrowing under our Credit Agreement.
-At December 31, 2020 Griffon had cash and equivalents of \$233,807.
+At June 30, 2021, Griffon had cash and equivalents of \$220,697.